PluginHub

 PluginHub checks for updates by reading each vendor's public version source: a manifest, a downloads page, or a changelog.
 Two buckets hold plugins we couldn't confirm:

-Unchecked: a vendor we don't yet cover at all.
+Unchecked: A vendor we don't yet cover at all.
 Usually smaller developers, boutique makers, sample libraries, or anyone without a public version page.
 We add new checkers in almost every release.
 If there's a vendor you'd like prioritized, email us at support@pluginhubapp.com and we'll add it to the queue!

 Yes please!
 Email us at support@pluginhubapp.com and we'd be glad to get you in the system.
 Ideally we would love to create a simple JSON code pipeline to access future product and version numbers quickly and easily.